rendeiross/WPM_lens_simulator/README.md

 # WPM_lens_simulator
-Using WPM allows us for fast and accurate fiber/PIC lenses development
+Using WPM allows us for fast and accurate fiber/PIC lenses development.
+Check https://doi.org/10.1117/1.JOM.4.2.024501 for more information about the algorithm.

 **USAGE GUIDE**